This function creates a set of four QC plots for an LAB assay. The plots include:

 )

 A data frame containing assay results.
-Expected to have one row per analyte, with
+Expected to have one row per analyte, with columns such as

-and other metadata.
+and other metadata.- results_long

 A long-format data frame containing sample-level data.
 Expected columns include: